Working with Files

 File Specifications

 Sitecore restricts uploads to a maximum file size of 12 MB.
 This includes images, PDFs and other documents and video files.
-If this is an issue, contact the University Communications and Marketing Platforms Group for assistance.
+If this is an issue, contact the University Communications and Marketing platforms group for assistance.

 Checklists for Preparing Files